fallais/gocoop/README.md

 ## Interface

 It also comes with an smooth interface built with **Bootstrap** to manage the coop.
+It is protected by Basic Auth with `github.com/abbot/go-http-auth`.

 ![dashboard](https://github.com/fallais/gocoop/blob/master/assets/dashboard.png)